-Wedding timelines can be confusing when you’ve never done one, even if you’ve attended a lot of weddings you probably haven’t paid much attention to how long each individual aspect lasted.
+Wedding timelines can be confusing when you’ve never done one, even if you’ve attended a lot of weddings you probably haven’t paid much attention to how long each aspect lasted.

 Every Bride (and Groom) wants their photos to be perfect and not a moment missed.
-So planning the general flow of the day is important, not only for me as photographer but it will also help you make sure everyone’s in the right place at the right time.
-So today I’m going try and shed some light on how to keep your wedding day moving, no matter what kind of wedding you’re having.
+So planning the general flow of the day is important, not only for me as a photographer but it will also help you make sure everyone’s in the right place at the right time.
+So today I’m going to try and shed some light on how to keep your wedding day moving, no matter what kind of wedding you’re having.

-These Timelines are just a guide and are not set in stone, but as your photographer we need enough time to capture all the photos you want.
+These Timelines are just a guide and are not set in stone, but as your photographer, we need enough time to capture all the photos you want.
 Talk to your photographer about the timeline so that you can find the perfect timeline to suit your needs.

 The following are the basic minimum time frames that I use of each aspect of your wedding day with reasons as to why I need so much time.

 Venue Decor & Detail Photos ……………………… 30 Minutes